Canada Facts You Want To Know

 It comes in a blue package including two pouches, one with the macaroni and one with the cheese mix.
 If you try it, make sure you buy the original!

 All Canadians know that the real, authentic poutine comes from the province of Quebec.
 However, you can get different versions of it all across the country.
 It is a dish made up of French fries, fresh cheese curds, and brown gravy.
 Yum!

 - The beer named after Canada is called Molson Canadian.
 Molson Coors Canada is the oldest brewery in North America.

 - The Moosehead Brewery in Saint John, New Brunswick turns out 1,642 bottles of beer per minute.

 - Canada is famous for its ice wine, made from pressed frozen grapes.
 It’s usually used as a dessert wine.

-- Some of the country’s word famous wines are from British Columbia wine is also produced in Ontario, Quebec and Nova Scotia.
+- Some of the country’s world-famous wines are from British Columbia wine is also produced in Ontario, Quebec and Nova Scotia.

 Canadians are puzzled by the lukewarm water and drinks presented to them in Europe.
 Europeans, on the other hand, can’t figure out why drinks in Canada are served full of ice, and the glasses are empty after a few sips.

-So, if you want to act like a tourist, ask for drinks with No Ice.
+So, if you want to be a real tourist, ask for drinks with No Ice.